dduan/duan.ca/_posts/2018-08-25-a-tale-of-two-dates.md

 Tests for `containerFactory` failed.
-And here's why: **`DateInterval.contains` inclusive for its upper bound (`.end`), whereas `Range.contains` isn't!** You can see it plainly by runnig the following
+And here's why: **`DateInterval.contains` inclusive for its upper bound (`.end`), whereas `Range.contains` isn't!** You can see it plainly by running the following

 ```swift
 import Foundation